 Clay Calcining Technologies

-For the production of ‘Green Cement’
+for the production of ‘Green Cement’

 With cement production responsible for approximately 8% of man-made CO2 emissions, several countries are adopting strict policies for greenhouse emission reductions.